robertcorponoi/godot_rust_helper/README.md

 - **name** The name passed to this command should be the class name of the component.
 Class names must start with capital letters.
 Examples include 'Player', 'Princess', 'Mob', 'HUD', etc.

 What this does is create a `src/<name>.rs` file for the component and adds an entry for it in the `src/lib.rs` file.
 If you attach this component as it is to a Node and run the game then "hello, world" will print to the godot console.
+This also creates a `<name>.gdns` file at the location specified by `--nativescript-path` when you created the library.
+This is the script you attach to your Node in Godot.

 **Note:** This command has to be run from the library's directory.